natis1/infinitegrimm/README.md

 * Every attack dodgeable at every speed.
 No more relying on RNG for your hitless run.*
 * Bring Grimmchild with you for moral support and extra damage.
 * Leave Grimmchild behind for two extra notches.
+* Configure Grimm to your liking.
+He can fight as slowly or quickly as you wish.
+* See your current score at all times.
+Just look at your geo counter (Thanks to 56 for this)
 * Rewrites Hollow Knight lore.